Who Needs Monitoring for Ozempic-Related Gastroparesis?

 Frequently Asked Questions

-The FDA has not issued a specific warning for gastroparesis in the Ozempic prescribing information, but the label lists gastrointestinal adverse reactions such as nausea, vomiting, diarrhea, abdominal pain, and constipation.
-These symptoms overlap with gastroparesis, and the drug's mechanism of slowing gastric emptying suggests a potential link.
-The absence of an explicit gastroparesis warning may be a gap in risk communication.
+The FDA has not issued a specific warning for gastroparesis in the Ozempic label.
+However, the label lists gastrointestinal adverse reactions such as nausea, vomiting, diarrhea, abdominal pain, and constipation, which can be consistent with gastroparesis.
+The absence of a dedicated warning may lead to underdiagnosis.
+Patients should discuss persistent GI symptoms with their healthcare provider.

 Does submitting information create an attorney-client relationship?